PhD opportunities in Mathematics and Statistics

 PhD opportunities in the Department cover a wide range of Mathematics and Statistics research including Analysis and Geometry, Combinatorics, History of Mathematics, Applied Mathematics, Medical Statistics, Multivariate Statistics and Bayesian Statistics.

-PhD students benefit from a lively research environment with a full programme of seminars (many recorded for distance students); extensive university training and career development opportunities and support to join an appropriate learned society.
+PhD students benefit from a lively research environment with a full programme of seminars, extensive university training and career development opportunities and support to join an appropriate learned society.

 - Part-time distance-study student benefits include: phone, internet and email support from experienced supervisory team; visits to Walton Hall campus for induction and training; support for training and conferences.